No guarantee of Duterte pardon – Lacson

 “It is anathema to the pursuit of justice; it gives a free pass to impunity,” she said.

-The senator added that it would be best if the President will stop making statements that could influence the outcome of cases.
-Jefferson Antiporda
+Hontiveros added that it would be best if the President stopped making statements that could influence the outcome of cases.